Partitioning a Polygon Into Small Pieces: Introduction

 \section{Introduction}

+Consider a manufacturing process where we want to produce a large object $P$, but we are only able to produce parts of bounded size.
+We then partition $P$ into parts that are sufficiently small to be fabricated, and in the end these can be assembled to form the desired object $P$.
+To keep both fabrication and assembly as simple as possible, we naturally want as few parts as possible.
+In this paper we provide the first algorithms that can split $P$ into parts of bounded size, where the number of parts is provably close to the minimum possible.

+To model the object $P$, we use a simple polygon.
 Polygons are among the geometric structures that are most widely used to model physical objects, as they are suitable for representing a wide variety of shapes and figures in computer graphics and vision, pattern recognition, robotics, computer-aided design and manufacturing, and other computational fields.
-It is often desirable to \emph{decompose} a polygon $P$ into polygonal \emph{pieces} which are in some sense simpler than the original polygon $P$.
-Here, the union of the pieces should be $P$, and we usually seek a partition into as few pieces as possible.
+Our partitioning problems belong to the class of \emph{decomposition problems}, which form an old and large sub-field in Computational Geometry.
+In all of these problems, we want to \emph{decompose} a polygon $P$ into connected polygonal \emph{pieces} that must respect a certain restriction.
+Here, the union of the pieces should be $P$, and we usually seek a decomposition into as few pieces as possible in which case the decomposition is called \emph{optimal}.
 A decomposition where the pieces can overlap is also called a \emph{cover}, and if they are pairwise interior-disjoint, it is called a \emph{partition}.
-Depending on the assumptions about the input polygon $P$ and the requirements of the pieces, this leads to a wealth of interesting problems.
+Depending on the assumptions about the input polygon $P$ and the requirements to the pieces, this leads to a wealth of interesting problems.
 There is a vast literature about such decomposition problems, as documented in several highly-cited books and survey papers that give an overview of the state-of-the-art at the time of publication~\cite{shermer1992recent, chazelle1994decomposition, chazelle1985approximation, keil1999polygon, keil1985minimum, o1987art,o2004polygons}.

-A \emph{Steiner point} is a corner of a piece in a decomposition which is not a corner of the input polygon~$P$.
-In this paper, we study partitioning problems with Steiner points allowed where we require each piece to be of \emph{bounded size}.
-We will describe algorithms for constructing the following six types of partitions:
+However, as it turns out, there are no known algorithms with provable guarantees for partitioning a polygon into few small pieces, when no further restrictions are made on the partition.
+A \emph{Steiner point} is a corner of a piece in a decomposition that is not a corner of the input polygon~$P$.
+We describe algorithms for constructing the following six types of partitions with Steiner points allowed:

 \begin{itemize}

 \item Aligned square partition: Each piece is contained in an axis-aligned unit square.

 \item Rotated square partition: Each piece is contained in an arbitrarily rotated unit square.